 Probably the first time regular players got a real glimpse of how position is important in poker was observing the great Gus Hansen.
 They called him crazy, outrageous, and even idiotic, due to the fact that he appeared to play any two random cards at any given moment.
 The truth was different.
 Hansen knew that in Texas Hold’em your position can be as equally strong as the cards you hold.
 So even though he looks like he is willing to play anything, there is a wise method to his madness.
 The reason Hansen plays this way is because his post flop game is so advanced.
 With a good enough read on his opponent, it doesn’t really matter what cards he is holding.

 Even though most of you might not have heard of this before, you can actually watch miss Obrestad, during the whole tournament session, playing with a piece of paper in front of her card holdings.
-She is the only recognised person today who has managed to win an online poker tournament, without the use of her whole cards.
+She is the only recognized person today who has managed to win an online poker tournament, without the use of her hole cards.
 All she needed to do was observe the patterns of her opponents and play aggressive in position.
 Truly a great feat, especially for such a young lady, and if you have the time, I would definitely recommend checking out this video.